OpenEducationAnalytics/OpenEducationAnalytics/modules/module_creation_kit/README.md

 Define the problem you seek to solve using this module, and list out the impact and benefits this module will have on learners, educators and the learning process.

 ## Module Setup Instructions
-Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA, etc.
+Explanation of how to use the module: prerequisites (like subscriptions), what types of data transfer services can be used to ingest in OEA,simple overview of implementation, etc.
 ![image](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_creation_kit/docs/images/Module_Setup_Instructions.png)

 ## Data Sources